-- Trust: as a foundation, not a blind “do whatever we say” trust.
+Trust: As a foundation, not a blind "do whatever we say" trust.
 It needs to be at the core and in all directions.
-It is so important that you feel good about this process, and know that once Growing Generations goes forward with you, we trust you, and we ask that you trust us in return.
+It is so important that you feel good about this process and know that once Growing Generations goes forward with you, we trust you, and we ask that you trust us in return.

-- Communication: it is really important that there are good lines of communication between all the people on the team.
-Returning phone calls, texts, etc. Communicating anything going on in your life or with the surrogacy is essential for the journey.
-If you call your Intended Parents (IPs) and they don’t get back to you, it’s normal to worry, “Do they care?
+Communication: It is really important that there are good lines of communication between all the people on the team.
+Returning phone calls, texts, etc. Communicating anything going on in your life or with surrogacy is essential for the journey.
+If you call your Intended Parents (IPs) and they don't get back to you, it's normal to worry, "Do they care?
 Are they involved?
-How will they have time to be parents?” etc., but really, it’s just that they are living their busy lives.
-Same goes for you.
-If your IPs call or email and don’t hear from you, their heads go a little crazy too and they may think “Is she okay?
+How will they have time to be parents?” etc., but really, it's just that they are living their busy lives.
+The same goes for you.
+If your IPs call or email and don't hear from you, their heads go a little crazy too and they may think "Is she okay?
 Did she move to Mexico?
-Is she having second thoughts” and I would tell them the same thing, that you’re just living you busy, full life.
+Is she having second thoughts" and I would tell them the same thing, that you’re just living you a busy, full life.
 So I ask that you and the IPs give each other space, but at the same time, be respectful and return communication in a timely manner.

 It’s important to remember that Surrogacy is a marathon, not a sprint!

 KEY TAKEAWAYS FROM THIS ARTICLE:

 The surrogacy journey's success lies in trust, communication, and flexibility.

 Trust is the core foundation; surrogates should trust the process and the Growing Generations team.

 Good communication between all parties involved and timely responses to calls, texts, etc., is essential.

 Flexibility is needed as surrogacy isn't linear; dates like the transfer and due date can be moving targets.

 Surrogacy is a marathon, not a sprint, requiring patience and understanding.